Guide

 Impact of super guarantee increase on employers

-It’s important to communicate these changes to employees clearly and consider reviewing contracts, salaries, and wages to accommodate the increase.
+Communicate these changes clearly to employees and review contracts, salaries and wages to accommodate the increase.

 For example, if you have five employees on a plus super payment package earning $100,000, the increase from 11.5% to 12% is $500 per employee, per year.
 So you need to factor $2,500 into your annual budget and cash flow projections.